Blog header graphic: What is Content Operations? article.

 Ideally, content operations reflect the content lifecycle.
 A piece of content goes through many stages in its life and is touched by different people, processes, and technologies across them all.

-Digital assets typically include these six stages in their lifecycle:
+Digital assets typically include six stages in their lifecycle:

 1. Plan